carolinearvidsson/lin513/README.md

 ## 3.0 Running the program (CA)

-The execution of this program consists of two steps: training and testing.
+The execution of this program consists of two steps; training and testing.
 Both steps are done through main.py in the command line.
 Main takes five arguments as input:

 1. `mode` 2. `modelfilepath` 3. `datafilepath` 4. `embeddingfilepath` 5. `frequencyfilespath`